ericAlfonso/proxy-sevice/README.md

 # proxy-sevice
-Server to manipulate redirect  pages to simulate a proxy process
+Server to redirect websites to simulate a proxy process